Arpanmondalz/astra_installer/README.md

 ```

 You should see the live view and the controls.
 If you have not focused the
-telescope yet, expect a white blur or blackness — that is normal.
+telescope yet, expect a white blur or blackness, that is normal.

 That is the whole everyday routine: switch on, wait, open the page.